Corporate Presentation

 Gran Tierra believes that the protection of freshwater is an essential part of responsible oil and gas exploration and production.
 The Company is committed to ensure that its operations do not have an impact on groundwater and aquifers.
 Independent monitoring and testing have confirmed that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.

-Clean water is a vital, limited resource everywhere in the world, and fundamental to healthy, thriving communities in Colombia and Ecuador.
+Clean water is a vital, limited resource everywhere in the world, and fundamental to healthy, thriving communities in Canada, Colombia and Ecuador.
 Gran Tierra’s goal is to maintain efficient and responsible water usage throughout the life cycle of its operations and to achieve zero surface water usage.

 GTE implements multiple strategies to reduce the use of surface water for industrial processes.
 The Company has updated its existing operations and implemented new project design requirements that minimize surface water use, making significant progress towards its objective of 100%, closed-cycle production water use, meaning, any water discharged from GTE’s operations must meet high-level, internationally accepted quality standards before release.